dotnet/roslynator/docs/RoslynatorForVisualStudioCode.md

-﻿# How to Enable Roslynator for Visual Studio Code
+﻿# How to: Enable Roslynator for Visual Studio Code

 ## Introduction